perfectra1n/pytrilium/README.md

-# python-repo-template
+# Pytrilium

-This is the template repository that I'm going to use for my Python projects in the future.
+This is just a place holder while I build out this API for Trilium